Willamare/OeCNeRF/README.md

 # running
 sh train_render.sh

-All the experiment results and checkpoints will be saved to the 'exp/' directory.
+All the experiment results and checkpoints will be saved to the 'exp/' directory: exp

-exp
 └─── llff
       └─── AMEbike